AlubJ/TTGamesPatcher/README.md

 How to use:
    Either drag the executable onto `TTGamesPatcher.exe` or type the executable as a parameter in the command line.

 The patcher will patch the game and write itself back into the original executable, a copy of the old executable will be saved as `[game]_old.exe`.
-The patcher will not touch any Steam integration.
+The patcher will not touch any Steamworks or GOG Galaxy integration.